Darren Woodson: 2001

-On February 28, 2001, the Dallas Cowboys signed Woodson to a five-year, $20 million contract that includes a signing bonus of $5 million.
+On February 28, 2001, the Cowboys signed Woodson to a five-year, $20 million contract that includes a signing bonus of $5 million.

 Woodson and George Teague returned as the starting safety tandem in 2001 under defensive coordinator Mike Zimmer.
 He started in the Dallas Cowboys' season-opener against the Tampa Bay Buccaneers and collected a season-high eight combined tackles and intercepted a pass in the Cowboys' 10–6 loss.
 In Week 10, Woodson tied his season-high of eight solo tackles, deflected two passes, and made an interception during a 36–3 loss to the Philadelphia Eagles.
 He started in all 16 games in 2001 and recorded 87 combined tackles (76 solo), seven pass deflections, and three interceptions.

 2002

 Head coach Dave Campo retained Woodson as the starting strong safety in 2002, alongside starting free safety and rookie first round pick Roy Williams.
 In Week 3, he collected a season-high nine combined tackles during the Cowboys' 44–13 loss at the Philadelphia Eagles.
-On October 22, 2002, Woodson delivered a devastating hit to Seahawks' wide receiver Darrell Jackson.
+On October 22, 2002, Woodson delivered a devastating hit to Seattle Seahawks wide receiver Darrell Jackson.
 The crown of Woodson's helmet hit Jackson under his chin.
 The blow knocked Jackson unconscious and he had a seizure in the locker room.
-Seattle Seahawks' head coach Mike Holmgren stated Jackson almost died in the locker room as medical personnel struggled to keep his airway open while he was having a seizure for 40 minutes.
+Seahawks head coach Mike Holmgren stated Jackson almost died in the locker room as medical personnel struggled to keep his airway open while he was having a seizure for 40 minutes.
 A spokesman for the Seahawks later stated Jackson was never in immediate danger of dying because his heart was beating and he continued to breathe.
-The spokesman also stated that head coach Mike Holmgren meant to convey that Jackson could have died.
+The spokesman also stated that Holmgren meant to convey that Jackson could have died.
 Jackson was diagnosed with a concussion and was sidelined for a month, but stated he would not classify Woodson's blow as a "cheapshot".
 Woodson was subsequently fined $75,000 by the NFL.
-He also surpassed the Dallas Cowboys' franchise record for career tackles against the Seattle Seahawks.
+He also surpassed the Cowboys' franchise record for career tackles against the Seattle Seahawks.
 On November 17, 2002, Woodson sustained an abdominal injury during the Cowboys' 20–3 loss at the Indianapolis Colts in Week 11.
-On November 26, 2002, the Dallas Cowboys placed Woodson on injured reserve for the remaining five games of the regular season (Weeks 12–17).
-On December 30, 2002, the Dallas Cowboys fired head coach Dave Campo after they finished the 2002 season with a 5–11 record.
+On November 26, 2002, the Cowboys placed Woodson on injured reserve for the remaining five games of the regular season (Weeks 12–17).
+On December 30, 2002, the Cowboys fired Campo after they finished the 2002 season with a 5–11 record.
 He finished the season with 49 combined tackles (40 solo), a pass deflection, and an interception in ten games and ten starts.